ShaneCurcuru/slides/apachecon/TheApacheWay-Intro-ApacheConNA2017.md

 - Not talking about hierarchy
 - Because we have one - each project is separate
 - We each volunteer with same powers (and superpowers in a PMC)
+- Your PMC doesn't care what your dayjob role is

 ???
 Wearing your project hat means you're acting on behalf of the project as